Secondary Asbestos Exposure

-It is a timely reminder to anyone who works in the asbestos removal industry or construction that you need to ensure that you are not taking the contaminates home on your clothes.
-All reputable construction and removal teams will operate with the correct ppe.
+It is a timely reminder to anyone who works in the asbestos removal industry or construction that you need to ensure that you are not taking the contaminants home on your clothes.
+All reputable construction and removal teams will operate with the correct PPE.

 Protecting yourself and your loved ones from secondary asbestos exposure is so important to anyone working in industries associated with asbestos, and even though it has been banned for almost 20 years there is still a huge legacy in public buildings and industrial units.

-Believe it or not there are 75 Industries associated with asbestos exposure, some of which are higher in risk of exposure then others.
-Some of the most dangerous professions are sailors, ship builders, construction workers.
+Believe it or not, there are 75 Industries associated with asbestos exposure, some of which are higher in risk of exposure than others.
+Some of the most dangerous professions are sailors, shipbuilders and construction workers.
 If you have lived with a family member in one of these industries it is advisable to go and get tested for one of the conditions associated with asbestos

 Safeline Environmental is a leading asbestos removal company operating to the highest standards, if you have any concerns about secondary asbestos exposure, please contact us for advice, seek professional medical advice from your local health care professional.